-The carpal tunnel is a narrow passageway on the palm side of the wrist through which the median nerve travels.
-Compression of the median nerve within the carpal tunnel can occur due to local swelling related to overuse of the wrist and fingers, or trauma to the area.
-Median nerve compression within the carpal tunnel can lead to pain, numbness, tingling and weakness in the hand and lower arm.
-If these symptoms are severe and do not respond to other treatment, surgery may be necessary to relieve pressure on the median nerve.
-Physical therapy is employed after surgery to promote healing, increase range of motiion and strength, and reduce possible exaggerated sensitivity.
-Follow your healthcare provider's instructions regarding what physical therapy is best for you.
+The carpal tunnel is a narrow pathway on the palm side of the wrist, through which the median nerve travels.
+This nerve can be compressed within the tunnel by overuse of your wrist and fingers or by trauma to your hand.
+Nerve compression can lead to pain, numbness, tingling and weakness.
+If these symptoms become severe, surgery may be required to relieve pressure on the nerve.
+Exercises are performed after surgery to improve nerve healing and increase range of motion and strength.
+Follow your doctor or physical therapist's specific instructions about which exercises are best for you.

 Range of Motion

-Range-of-motion exercises restore movement to the fingers and wrist after carpal tunnel surgery.
-Tendon-gliding exercises are examples of this type of postoperative physical therapy.
-Nine tendons travel through the carpal tunnel, connecting muscles in the lower arm to the fingers they move.
-Common tendon-gliding exercises include making a hook fist -- bending only the finger knuckles inward so that the tip of each finger rests against the lower part of the finger; flat fist -- bending the fingers flat straight against the palm; and full fist -- bending all of the finger joints inward to the palm.
-Thumb exercises include bending the thumb toward the palm, touching it to the tip of each finger, and lifting the thumb up and outward to the side.
-Wrist range-of-motion exercises may also be performed to help reduce stiffness after carpal tunnel surgery.
+Range-of-motion exercises restore movement of your fingers and wrist after carpal tunnel surgery.
+Tendon-gliding exercises are examples of these types of exercises.
+Nine tendons travel through the carpal tunnel as they connect muscles in the arm to the fingers that they move.
+Typical tendon-gliding exercises include making a hook fist -- bending your small knuckles in your fingers; flat fist -- bending your large and middle knuckles; and full fist -- bending all your finger joints together.
+Thumb exercises include bending your thumb into your palm, touching it to the tips of each finger and lifting it up and out to the side.
+Wrist range-of-motion exercises may also be performed to help reduce stiffness after surgery.

-After carpal tunnel surgery, people may experience uncomfortable, increased sensitivity at the site of the surgery and in the fingers whose sensation comes from the median nerve -- the palm side of the thumb, index and middle fingers, and half of the ring finger.
-Desensitization physical therapy exposes these areas of the hand to different textures until they are no longer irritating to the touch.
+After carpal tunnel surgery, you may experience discomfort at the location of your surgery and in the fingers whose sensation comes from the median nerve -- the palm-side of your thumb, index and middle fingers, and half of your ring finger.
+Desensitization exercises expose these areas of your hand to different textures until they are no longer irritating to the touch.
 Items such as a towel, cotton ball, pencil eraser, popcorn kernels, beans and dry rice may be used for desensitization.
-These items are typically gently rubbed on the sensitive skin several times daily for up to 15 minutes until sensation returns to normal.
+Typically these items are gently rubbed on the sensitive skin several times each day for up to 15 minutes until sensation returns to normal.